Global Business (France)

 You’ll spend your first two years in DCU (including a work placement in Ireland), and then your final two years in Neoma Business School, our partner in France, where you’ll study in the local language and university system.
 Neoma Business School was formed in 2013 through a merger of Rouen Business School and Reims Management School.
 It is one of France’s largest and best-known business schools, with 8,000 students across three campuses.

 You’ll graduate with two qualifications, one from DCU and one from the partner institution.
+Students are responsible for their own accommodation, travel and insurance costs for their 2 years abroad.

 Why do this course?